chapmanjacobd/library/.github/README.md

     Free up space on a specific disk.
 Find candidates for moving data to a different mount point

     The program takes a mount point and a xklb database file.
-If you don't have a database file you can create one like this:
+If you don't have a database file you can create one like this

         library fsadd --filesystem d.db ~/d/

-    But this should definitely also work with xklb audio and video databases:
+    But this should definitely also work with xklb audio and video databases

         library mv-list /mnt/d/ video.db